 - Burning oil and gas releases air pollution linked to asthma, heart attack, and other diseases.
-A growing body of research connects gas stoves with poor indoor air quality and health problems. - Climate change, caused by pollution from fossil fuels, is increasing the frequency and severity of damaging storms and heat waves. - Residents face high utility bills, and many find it too expensive to heat their homes to a comfortable temperature during the winter months. - Our reliance on dangerous fossil fuels can lead to tragedy, as experienced in the 2018 gas explosions in Lawrence, Andover, and North Andover.
+A growing body of research connects gas stoves with poor indoor air quality and health problems. - Climate change, caused by pollution from fossil fuels, is increasing the frequency and severity of damaging storms and heat waves. - Residents face high utility bills, and many find it too expensive to heat their homes to a comfortable temperature during the winter months. - Our reliance on dangerous fossil fuels can lead to tragedy, as seen in the 2018 gas explosions in Lawrence, Andover, and North Andover.

 While utilities and state agencies offer energy efficiency programs, these programs don't always serve the residents of Gateway Cities adequately.
-Many obstacles can stand in the way of efficiency improvements, including language barriers, a lack of access to credit, split incentives between landlords and tenants, and the need to make structural repairs before homes can be retrofitted.
-These obstacles are especially significant for private rental housing occupied by low-income tenants.
+Several obstacles can stand in the way of efficiency improvements, including language barriers, a lack of access to credit, and the need to make structural repairs before homes can be retrofitted.
+Additionally, many low-income families are renters and must rely on landlords to make any improvements to their homes.